Santos-Urbina/damage-report/README.md

-# Damage Report for League of Legends matches
+# Damage Report for League of Legends Matches